 - only hire vehicles from reputable companies

-- make sure you are properly licensed for the type of vehicle you plan to drive
+- ensure you've got the right licence for the vehicle you plan to drive

 - check if you're covered by your insurance policy and get advice on any restrictions

 Check with your travel insurer whether your policy covers you when using a motorcycle, quad bike, dune buggy or similar vehicle.
 Your policy may not cover you.
-Wear, and ensure your passenger wears, a correctly fastened and approved helmet.
+Always wear a helmet.

-If you wish to drive in Cyprus, note that Australian driver's licences are recognised as valid for up to six months from you date of arrival in Cyprus.
+If you wish to drive, your Australian driver's licence can only be used for six months from your date of arrival in Cyprus.

 Use only authorised taxi and limousine services, preferably those arranged through your hotel.
 Unofficial taxis may overcharge.